Plummeting sardine numbers could prompt U.S. West coast fishing ban

 PORTLAND, Ore.
 Plummeting sardine populations could lead to a complete ban on harvesting the small oily fish off the U.S. West Coast starting later this year, officials with the Pacific Fishery Management Council said on Tuesday.

+Conservationists blame overfishing for a precipitous decline in sardine numbers in U.S. waters, while ocean temperature and acidity changes may also play a role.

-Decimated by overfishing, sardine numbers in U.S. waters have dropped by about 90 percent in less than a decade, estimates the council, which regulates fishing within 200 miles of the California, Oregon and Washington coasts.
+Estimates by the council, which regulates fishing within 200 miles of the California, Oregon and Washington coasts, show the number has dropped by about 90 percent in less than a decade.

 The decline has harmed predators that feed on sardines, contributing to mass starvation of sea lions, which have washed ashore by the thousand in southern California.

-Note: (This version of the April 7 story has been corrected to clarify in second paragraph that council does not blame over-fishing)